 In the WCP, PWD uses two methods to estimate the Cryptosporidium loading to the watershed from agricultural land.
 Both methods are detailed in Section 5.2.2 of the 2017 WCP Annual Status Report (PWD, 2017).
 The first estimation method is a runoff calculation using land cover, a method with significant limitations.
-Although the NLCD shows a slight decrease in agricultural land cover in the watershed, this information does not account for changes in animal population density or the conservation and nutrient management practices employed on individual farm properties, which have significant potential impacts on the Cryptosporidium loading to the waterways.
-Therefore, PWD does not expect a meaningful change in Cryptosporidium loading to the watershed based on 2011 NLCD data.
+Although the NLCD shows a slight decrease in agricultural land cover in the watershed, this information does not account for changes in animal population density or the conservation and nutrient management practices employed on individual farm properties, which have significant potential impacts on the Cryptosporidium loading to the watershed based on NLCD data.

 The second method used to estimate the Cryptosporidium loading to the watershed from agricultural land is based on animal populations.
 This method also has significant limitations.
 The Cryptosporidium loading by this method is calculated using animal populations from the Census of Agriculture, and estimated prevalence of infection in livestock types and number of Cryptosporidium oocysts shed per year per animal from literature sources.
-As with the first calculation method, this method does not take into account conservation and nutrient management practices on individual farms.
-Additionally, much uncertainly is associated with the numbers of Cryptosporidium oocysts shed per year per animal from literature as the actual rates may vary by region and individual farm.
+As with the first calculation method, this method does not consider conservation and nutrient management practices on individual farms.
+Additionally, much uncertainly is associated with the numbers of Cryptosporidium oocysts shed per year per animal from literature sources.

 Although it is difficult to assess changes in Cryptosporidium loading from agricultural sources, conclusions meaningful to WCP strategies can still be made.
 Cattle and calves are known sources of Cryptosporidium and have the greatest populations in the watershed when compared to pigs/hogs, sheep/lamps and horses/ponies.
-The Schuylkill River watershed had a 12.2% increase in cattle and calves from 2007 to 2012.
-Berks County has the greatest population of cattle and calves, nearly 70,000.
-Chester County had the next greatest population of cattle and calves, but an order of magnitude fewer than that of Berks County.
+The Schuylkill River watershed had a 9.8% increase in cattle and calves from 2012 to 2017.
+Berks County has the greatest population of cattle and calves, nearly 75,000.
+Chester County had the next greatest population of cattle and calves, but nearly an order of magnitude fewer than that of Berks County with under 11,000 cattle and calves.
 It is evident from the distribution of livestock in the Schuylkill River watershed that Berks County continues to be the highest priority area for implementation of agricultural BMPs.
 PWD will continue to partner with NRCS, Berks Conservancy, Berks County Conservation District and other stakeholders to address this priority source of Cryptosporidium in the watershed.